BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 Your module class now has all methods of the BattleBit API, such as `OnConnected`.

 ### Optional module dependencies
-To optionally use specific modules, add a public property of type `BattleBitModule` to your module and add the `[ModuleModuleReference]` attribute to it.
+To optionally use specific modules, add a public property of type `BattleBitModule` to your module and add the `[ModuleReference]` attribute to it.
 Make sure the name of the property is the name of the required module.
 ```cs
 [ModuleReference]
 public BattleBitModule?
 PlayerFinder { get; set; }
 ```
-When all modules are loaded (`OnModulesLoaded`) the module will be available on this property, if it was loaded.
+When all modules are loaded (`OnModulesLoaded`) the dependant module will be available on this property, if it was loaded.

 You can call methods on that module by using the `Call` method.